Joseph Henry Loveless: Prison escape

-At Agnes Loveless's funeral on May 16, 1916, one of their sons was quoted saying, "Papa never stayed in jail very long and he will soon be out".
-Only two days later, on May 18, 1916, at around 5:30 PM, Loveless had broken out of the St. Anthony prison cell, by sawing through the prison cell bars, while his prison cell guards were out eating their supper.
-There is some speculation that Loveless was assisted by a person or person(s), from outside of his prison cell.
+Seven days after his capture and arrest, on the evening hours of May 18, 1916, Joseph Henry Loveless had broken out of his prison cell in St. Anthony and escaped, by sawing through the prison cell bars, using a saw that he secretly hid in one of his shoes, while his personal prison cell guard was out eating his supper.
+There is some speculation that Joseph Henry Loveless was assisted in his escape by a person or person(s), from outside of his prison cell.